-If you are living paycheck to paycheck, it can be tough to get your bills paid on time.
+If you are living paycheck to paycheck, it can be tough to get control of your bills.
 And if you have a lot of bills, it can get even more confusing.
 With due dates spread out over the month, and bills piling up constantly, it’s tough to know what to pay and when, especially when money is really tight.

-With this technology-filled world we live in today, there are plenty of electronic options out there to help us set up budgets and manage our finances.
+With this technology-filled world we live in today, there are plenty of electronic options out there to help us set up budgets and manage our finances, but it can still be hard to get control of your bills.
 If you want a good technology option, I highly recommend YNAB (You Need a Budget).
 It totally changed my financial life.

 However, if technology solutions seem overly complicated to you, or you just can’t seem to remember to use them, these solutions aren’t going to work well.